arisah-ijeoma/store_manager_rails/README.markdown

 The Rails Version for the app is 4.2.3

 ### The App
 Store Manager is an inventory management system.
-It keeps track of records of items.
+It keeps track of items stored in its database.